-Libyan city buries thousands in mass graves after flood as mayor says death toll could triple
+Death toll soars to 11,300 in flooding in Libya’s coastal city of Derna, Libyan Red Crescent says

 WHAT HAPPENED IN LIBYA?

 Daniel, an unusually strong Mediterranean storm, caused deadly flooding in towns across eastern Libya, but the worst-hit was Derna.
 As the storm pounded the coast Sunday night, residents said they heard loud explosions when two dams outside the city collapsed.
-Floodwaters washed down Wadi Derna, a valley that cuts through the city, crashing through buildings and washing people out to sea.
+Floodwaters gushed down Wadi Derna, a valley that cuts through the city, crashing through buildings and washing people out to sea.

 A U.N. official said Thursday that most casualties could have been avoided.